lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decode message_3 (see {{CBOR}}).

-* Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token, the 5-tuple, or the prepended C_R, see {{coap}}).
+* Retrieve the protocol state using available message correlation (e.g., the CoAP Token, the 5-tuple, or the prepended C_R, see {{ci-edhoc}}).

 * Decrypt and verify the COSE_Encrypt0 as defined in Sections 5.2 and 5.3 of {{RFC9052}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg3-proc}}.